alda-lang/alda/doc/development-guide.md

 There are 3 keys in this map:

-* **events** -- a set of note events
+* **:events** -- a set of note events
-* **markers** -- a map of marker names to offsets, expressed as milliseconds from the beginning of the score (`:start` is a special marker that is always placed at offset 0)
+* **:markers** -- a map of marker names to offsets, expressed as milliseconds from the beginning of the score (`:start` is a special marker that is always placed at offset 0)
-* **instruments** -- a map of randomly-generated ids to all of the information that Alda has about an instrument, *at the point where the score ends*.
+* **:instruments** -- a map of randomly-generated ids to all of the information that Alda has about an instrument, *at the point where the score ends*.

 A note event contains information such as the pitch, MIDI note and duration of a note, which instrument instance is playing the note, and what its offset is relative to the beginning of the score (i.e., where the note is in the score)